 The Group, certain subsidiaries, joint ventures and entities under common control purchase products and services from one another in the normal course of business.
-Transactions with related parties are made at normal market prices and terms.
 Amounts owed by/owed to related parties are collectible/will be settled in cash.
-An assessment is undertaken at each financial year by examining the financial position of the related party and the market in which the related party operates.
+An assessment is undertaken at each reporting period by examining the financial position of the related party and the market in which the related party operates.